m-clark/m-clark.github.io/workshops.md

 <span itemscope itemtype ="http://schema.org/TechArticle">
-[<span itemprop="name keywords">Structural Equation Modeling</span>](../workshops/bayesian/) This document regards a talk aimed at giving an introduction <span itemprop="keywords">Bayesian modeling</span> in <span itemprop="keywords">R</span> via the <span itemprop="keywords">Stan</span> modeling language.
-It is short on details, and doesn't assume too much statistically or any prior Bayesian experience.
+[<span itemprop="name keywords">Become a Bayesian in 10 Minutes</span>](../workshops/bayesian/) This document regards a talk aimed at giving an introduction <span itemprop="keywords">Bayesian modeling</span> in <span itemprop="keywords">R</span> via the <span itemprop="keywords">Stan</span> programming language.
+It doesn't assume too much statistically or any prior Bayesian experience.
 For those with such experience, they can quickly work with the code or packages discussed.
+I post them here because they exist and provide a quick overview, but you'd get more from the more extensive [document](../docs/IntroBayes.html).
 </span>

 <span itemscope itemtype ="http://schema.org/TechArticle">